HdS2005/Spotify_Clone/README.md

 #Overview:
--This project is a web-based clone of the popular music streaming application, Spotify
+-This project is a web-based clone of the popular music streaming application, Spotify.

-#Features:
-- Play and control music playback
-- Responsive design for various screen sizes

 Spotify has a lot of ads so made mine ;)

 The Overall Design and Theme Could Be Seen Through The ScreenShot Below: